Law Offices of Montgomery G. Griffin

 Montgomery Griffin Has Unrivaled Past Experience as a Financial Advisor for Merrill Lynch and UBS’ Predecessor

 Attorney Montgomery Griffin brings a unique set of qualifications to the representation of the firm’s clients.
 Monty’s past professional experience working as a financial advisor for two of Wall Street’s largest firms is unmatched by other attorneys who focus their practices on the representation of aggrieved investors.
-If you believe you may have claims to pursue against UBS Financial Services stemming from the YES program (Yield Enhancement Strategy), contact directly the attorney who worked as a licensed financial advisor for UBS’ predecessor (PaineWebber) for over 5 years (1990-1995).
-Monty’s record as a broker was always 100% clean.
+During his career as a financial advisor, Monty’s record was always 100% clean.
 Monty Griffin has also served as a member of FINRA’s Board of Arbitrators since 1996, judging and deciding many cases brought by customers and industry members alike.
-Attorney Theodore S. Avery is licensed to practice law in California, Florida, Louisiana, and Missouri and has worked seamlessly with the firm and its clients since 2015.
 The firm views every new case as an opportunity to maintain its track record and reinforce its reputation with the brokerage firms and their often top-caliber legal counsel—a mindset and commitment that ultimately benefits our clients.

 Why do you enjoy representing investors in FINRA arbs?

 The firm’s approach of carefully screening and accepting cases only with strong merit (and frequently rejecting weaker cases) allows Monty to personally work and communicate closely with each client of the firm on a one-on-one basis to achieve the best result possible under the circumstances of the client’s case.
-The combination of Monty’s and Theo’s genuine passion for protecting the financial interests of the firm’s clients with their extensive securities industry experience and legal knowledge has resulted in many, many millions of dollars recovered for investors in hundreds of cases through lengthy hearings (trials), settlements, and mediations.
+Monty’s genuine passion for protecting the financial interests of the firm’s clients and his extensive securities industry experience and legal knowledge has resulted in many, many millions of dollars recovered for investors in hundreds of cases through lengthy hearings (trials), settlements, and mediations.

 Most brokerage firm customers, especially elderly investors, repose great trust and confidence in their brokers or financial advisors.
 The mere fact that an investor chooses to pay a full-service brokerage firm (such as Morgan Stanley, UBS, Wells Fargo Advisors, J.P.
 Morgan Securities, or Merrill Lynch) to manage his or her money—instead of opting to pay minimal fees by using an online discount brokerage firm (such as E*Trade or TD Ameritrade)—indicates that he or she is seeking competent and honest investment guidance from a licensed professional.
 Under federal law (the Investment Advisers Act of 1940), and the laws of many states (including California and Florida), financial advisors owe their clients a fiduciary duty to put the client’s interests ahead of their own interests.
 But, unfortunately, in the securities industry, you do not always get what you pay for.
 In too many cases, brokers and financial advisors serve their own interests instead of the client’s interests.